powowbox/cordova-plugin-camera/README.md

 Note: displayPopupIfAuthorisationRefused of true, corresponds to the default behavior of the official cordova camera plugin.

-Add option popupAuthorisationRefuseOptions (ios only) Texts of the popup. git Json structure is {'ok': string, 'settings': string, cameraMessage: string, cameraRollMessage: string}
+Add option popupAuthorisationRefuseOptions (ios only) Texts of the popup json structure is {'ok': string, 'settings': string, cameraMessage: string, cameraRollMessage: string}

 Uniformise error messages between android and ios, see CDVCamera.m to have the list.